b0r3dd3v/awesome-shodan-queries/readme.md

 ### SMB (Samba) File Shares [🔎 &#x2192;](https://www.shodan.io/search?query=%22Authentication%3A+disabled%22+port%3A445)

 Produces ~500,000 results...narrow down by adding "Documents" or "Videos", etc.
+For all results that n00bs can produce...
+4all spaghetti code that industry can conjure we will Sync 'Videos'.
+Ye, !Videos

 ```
 "Authentication: disabled" port:445
 ```
+Succespractices 4 authentication-disabled sysadmins.

 Specifically domain controllers: [🔎 &#x2192;](https://www.shodan.io/search?query=%22Authentication%3A+disabled%22+NETLOGON+SYSVOL+-unix+port%3A445)